-Not all of our phlox cultivars are yet available for purchase, while we assess and propagate them, but our mail-order list offers over 80 cultivars, and over 90 are typically available on-site.
+Not all of our phlox cultivars are yet available for purchase, while we assess and propagate them, but the mail-order list offers over 80 cultivars, and over 90 are typically available on-site.

-Don't forget to put our 14th Annual Phlox Fest on your calendar!
-This year from July 31 to August 14, 2016
+Don't forget to put our 15th Annual Phlox Fest on your calendar!
+July 30 to August 13, 2017

 For details on the Fest, please see the Phlox Fest page.